-You’re probably eager to get started now that we’ve won you over on the aquafaba-part (or if you’re a long-time Aquafabian and love that this ingredient is featured in our vegan oatmeal cookie recipe).
+You’re probably eager to get started now that we’ve won you over on the aquafaba-part (or if you’re a long-time Aquafabian and love that this ingredient is featured in our recipe for vegan oatmeal cookies).

-Should you find yourself not randomly having oat flour in your cupboard (just like us), you can simply use rolled oats and grind them into flour using your blender!
+Should you find yourself not randomly having oat flour in your cupboard (just like us), you can simply use rolled oats or instant oats and grind them into flour using your blender!
 It can even be an old or cheap one; no huge expectations here.

 If you don’t have enough oats at home, you can replace some of the oat flour with another flour such as whole wheat or spelt, but you definitely need some of the oat texture – otherwise, you wouldn’t get oatmeal cookies.
 That’s for sure.

-You don’t need to go for 100% ground oats here, try adding some rolled oats into the batter for a chunkier texture if you like!
+You don’t need to go for 100% ground oats here, try adding some rolled oats into the cookie dough for a chunkier texture if you like!

 After just 15 minutes in the oven, your kitchen will be filled with an irresistible smell, and if you can sneak in a few minutes of cooling, it’s snack o’clock.

 Don’t have maple syrup at home?
-Any vegan sweetener will do; the even healthier upgrade would be blended dates.
+Any vegan sweetener, such as agave, brown sugar, white sugar or coconut sugar, will do; the even healthier upgrade would be blended dates.

 Not digging the chocolate chip part?
 We wouldn’t know why, but they can totally be omitted.